 The morning of August 21 dawned clear and bright, with only a few scattered clouds—perfect eclipse viewing skies!
 After watching the launch of the SEDS weather balloon, we sat and waited anxiously for first contact of the moon to the rim of the sun.
 Finally, around 12:00 PM CDT, a yell went up, "It's started!"
 We all rushed out, shoved our eclipse glasses on our noses, and gazed up.
 Over the next hour, we watched the sun slowly disappear.
 Around 1:00, the light started looking odd, with a blue-gray tint.
 We didn't need our sunglasses for seeing things (excluding the sun) anymore.
 The temperature had also noticeably cooled.
 Our excitement grew, and our whoops and hollers did as well, possibly to the chagrin of our neighboring viewers.
 Suddenly, at 1:29, the light dimmed and the moon completely covered the sun.
 Many joyful exclamations ensued, most along the lines of "it's so beautiful" and "AWESOME".
 Glancing around, it appeared as if sunset had occurred all around us.
 We were able to see the faint pink of the chromosphere with the naked eye.
 It looked like a hole had been ripped into the sky.
 After a scant two and a half minutes, we hurried to put our eclipse glasses on again to see the sun emerge from the shadow of the moon.
 The sight was more exhilarating than I thought, and the features were so new, even though I thought I knew what to expect.
 Needless to say, I am looking forward to the next total solar eclipse in 2024!

 Wow!
-As of this evening, I am officially finished with my first year of grad school as a PhD student.
+As of this evening, I am officially finished with my first year of grad school.
 Looking back over this past year, it's easy to see where I messed up or could have done better (yay, perfectionist tendencies).
 So, let's go over what I learned, both from the good and the weird.

 1. Grad school is hard

 Yes, I'm aware that this is kind of obvious.
-Did I know what I was getting into jumping straight from a bachelors to a PhD?
+Did I know what I was getting into?
 Not really.
 I thought I would be prepared for the work load since I had double majored, but it's a whole different ballgame.
 The first thing that threw me was that I only had 2-3 academic classes plus seminars.
 I was used to taking 7-8 as an undergrad and being constantly busy while I was at school.
 Now, I go to class for a couple hours, and then there is "free" time, in which you can do professional development events, work on the lovely homework sets, and, best of all, research the stuff you actually care about!
 As a grad student, it is so important to actually manage your time to get your schoolwork and research done even if you don't have set hours or meetings on campus.

 2. A support system is imperative